CPK Insurance

 • South Dakota commercial auto minimum liability is $25,000/$50,000/$25,000, so food truck vehicle coverage should be checked against that floor before a policy is bound.

-• South Dakota requires businesses to maintain proof of general liability coverage for most commercial leases, which matters for food truck commissary space, prep kitchens, and storage locations.
+• Most commercial leases in South Dakota require proof of general liability coverage, which matters for food truck commissary space, prep kitchens, and storage locations.

 • Food truck insurance quote requests should account for proof of coverage needs tied to vendors, landlords, and event organizers, especially for downtown food truck routes and festival and event vending locations.